ALSACE. GERMAN OR FRENCH?

 So it presents an interesting cultural mix.
 Something quite unique.
 Kind of looks like Germany, but also with a taste of France.

-On our way home, we visited Strasbourg, the largest city in Alsace and home of the quite remarkable Cathédrale Notre-Dame de Strasbourg.
+On our way home, we visited Strasbourg, the largest city in Alsace and home of the quite remarkable Cathédrale Notre-Dame de Strasbourg, which was was the world’s tallest building from 1647 to 1874, and Petite France, the city’s lively tourist hub.

 Travelers’ Map is loading…